How to Optimize Your Google Shopping Campaign

 Let your customers know more about your products and how they will help them solve their pain points.

-Giving target customers product description helps them know more about it and see the value they will get when they use it to solve their pains.
+Giving target customers product descriptions helps them know more about it and see the value they will get when they use it to solve their pains.
 See the example below.

-If for example you were searching for dust remover gel for your laptop and then you see this ad, it increases the chances of engaging with it and probably making a purchase.
+If you were searching for dust remover gel for your laptop, and then you see this ad, it increases the chances of engaging with it and probably making a purchase.

-This is because the product description is very clear and any customer in search of the product can know more about it in seconds.
+This is because the product description is apparent, and any customer searching for the product can know more about it in seconds.

 To gain target customer trust, you can include product reviews and ratings.
-If target customers see others believe and trust your products, they too will trust it and increase the odds of buying it.
+If target customers see others believe and trust your products, they, too, will authorize it and increase the odds of buying it.

 Remove unprofitable products